A year scroll with Latin text from “The Extremes of Good and Evil” by Cicero, written in 45 BC.

 – French and Indian War: the Siege of Louisbourg ends with British forces defeating the French and taking control of the Gulf of St. Lawrence.

-– Seven Years’ War: Frederick II of Prussia defeats the Russian army at the Battle of Zorndorf.
+– Seven Years’ War: Austria defeats Prussia at the Battle of Hochkirk.

 – French and Indian War: British forces capture Fort Duquesne from French control.
 Fort Pitt is built nearby and it grows into modern Pittsburgh.